barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas.md

    * Optimize polygon ear clipping and improve its robustness at the International Date Line.
    * Optimize triangulation for circles and ellipses.

-We'll consider other shapes as time permits.
+We'll consider other shapes and level of detail as time permits.

 References
 * [Triangulation by Ear Clipping](http://www.geometrictools.com/Documentation/TriangulationByEarClipping.pdf)